-The Inspector-General of Biosecurity (Inspector-General) and the National Archives of Australia (National Archives) have developed this records authority to set out the requirements for keeping or destroying records for the core business area of Biosecurity Performance review.
-It represents a significant commitment on behalf of the Inspector-General to understand, create and manage the records of his activities.
+The Special Broadcasting Service (SBS) and the National Archives of Australia have developed this records authority to set out the requirements for keeping or destroying SBS records.

-This authority is based on the identification and analysis of the business of the Inspector-General.
+This authority is based on the identification and analysis of the business of SBS.
 It takes into account the agency's legal and organisational information management requirements, and the interests of stakeholders, the agency and the National Archives.

-The authority sets out those records that need to be retained as national archives and specifies the minimum length of time that temporary records need to be kept.
-This authority gives the Inspector-General permission under the Archives Act 1983, for the destruction of the temporary records described after the minimum retention period has expired.
+The authority specifies the minimum length of time that temporary records need to be kept and gives the agency permission under the Archives Act 1983, for the destruction of the temporary records described after the minimum retention period has expired.
 Retention periods for these temporary records are based on: an assessment of business needs; broader organisational accountability requirements; and community expectations, and are approved by the National Archives on the basis of information provided by the agency.